 Can you think of a song that could be a prayer for you?

 We may pray for an improvement in circumstances at the same time as believing we don't deserve it.
 Nobody is so unworthy that they cannot pray and accept what is given.
-If you feel unworthy, pray that help may be given to find a sense of worth.
+If unworthy feelings come, pray that help may be given to find a sense of worth.
 Some find it difficult to receive without immediately feeling the need to give the same in return, or they may find it difficult to accept advice or wise comments.
 In prayer, we must be receptive to blessings and answers.

 Personal Learning and Application